 Male Pattern Hair Loss

-It is estimated that around 40% of men will have noticeable hair loss by reaching the age of 35.
-This rate increases with age which sees approximately 50% of men over the age of 50 having noticeable hair loss, 65% by the age of 60 and 80% by the age of 80.
+Male pattern baldness or androgenic alopecia is men’s most common form of hair loss.
+It is estimated that around 40% of men will have noticeable hair loss by age 35.
+This rate increases with age, which sees approximately 50% of men over 50 having noticeable hair loss, 65% by the age of 60 and 80% by the age of 80.

 The rate of progression differs from individual to individual, and variation is also observed in affected family members.

-Androgenetic alopecia is usually diagnosed clinically with a history of gradual onset, occurring after puberty, and often but not necessarily, a family history of baldness.
+Androgenetic alopecia is usually diagnosed clinically with a history of gradual onset after puberty, and, often but not necessarily, a family history of baldness.
 A biopsy is generally not necessary unless the diagnosis is unclear.
 Dermoscopy shows miniaturised hair and a few other signs which can help differentiate from diffuse alopecia areata.

-Male AGA occurs in an array of patterns illustrated in the Norwood-Hamilton Scale.
+Male pattern hair loss occurs in an array of patterns illustrated in the Norwood-Hamilton Scale.

 The overall goal of treatment in AGA is to arrest miniaturisation and improve hair density.